For thousands of years, humans have used the Moon to help mark time and the seasons.

 As it orbits our planet, different portions of the Moon's surface are lit up by sunlight.
-Depending on where the Moon is around the Earth, we see a different shape in the sky.
+Looking up at the Moon from here on Earth, throughout the month the Moon appears to change shape.
 These shapes are known as the Moon's 'phases'.

-There are eight phases of the Moon beginning with the 'new Moon'.
-This is where the side of the Moon facing the Earth is not being lit up by the Sun at all, and so the Moon is invisible.
+There are eight phases of the Moon, beginning with the 'new Moon'.
+This is where the side of the Moon facing the Earth is not lit up by the Sun at all, and so the Moon is invisible.

 The next phase of the Moon is called a 'waxing crescent', where a small portion of the Moon's surface is lit and can be seen from Earth.

 The phases continue to 'first quarter', 'waxing gibbous' and then 'full Moon', where the entire face of the Moon seen from the Earth is fully lit by the Sun.

 Then the Moon appears to get smaller, going through 'waning gibbous', 'last quarter' and 'waning crescent' phases, before the cycle begins once more with a new Moon.
 It takes 29.5 days for us to see the same phase of the Moon in the sky again.